 Key Interests and benefits:

-- A comprehensive, high-quality Australia-EU FTA would help to ensure our trade and investment relationship reaches its full potential
+- An Australia-EU FTA would help to ensure our trade and investment relationship reaches its full potential

 - An Australia-EU FTA would remove barriers to trade in goods

 - An Australia-EU FTA could expand services linkages and investment ties

 - An Australia-EU FTA could enhance regulatory cooperation in specific sectors of interest to business.

 Framework Agreement between the European Union and Australia

 The Framework Agreement between the European Union and Australia was signed by High Representative of the European Union for Foreign Affairs and Security Policy/Vice-President of the European Commission, Federica Mogherini, and Australian Minister for Foreign Affairs, Julie Bishop at Manila, Philippines, on 7 August 2017.